peterkeen/homelab/README.md

 ## Compose extensions

-I have two compose extensions that I use pretty frequently:
+I have several compose extensions that I use pretty frequently:

 - `x-web` sets up a reverse proxy entry in the `local-proxy` config
 - `x-op-item` see 'Secrets' below